Tylrrc/Prediction-based-Cursive-English-Handwriting-Recognition/IntermediateReport.md

 ## Introduction and Problem Description

-Cursive writing recognition is one of the most challenging research areas in the field of image processing and pattern recognition.
-Each person has a different style of writing the same alphabet.
-There are also variations in the text written by the same person time to time.
-The development of cursive writing recognition systems has led to an improved interaction between man and machine.
-Various research works have been conducted focusing on new techniques that aim at reducing the processing time while providing higher accuracy.
+Cursive writing recognition is one of the most challenging research areas in the area of image processing and pattern recognition.
+Each man or woman has a unique style of writing the same alphabet.
+There are additionally variants in the textual content written by way of the same individual time to time.
+The improvement of cursive writing recognition structures has led to an multiplied interplay between man and machine.
+Various research works have been conducted focusing on new methods that goal at reducing the processing time whilst supplying higher accuracy.

 Handwriting recognition can be broken up into two main categories: online and offline recognition.
 In the case of online handwriting recognition, handwriting input is analyzed as it is being written.
 Using a stylus to write on an